The Takovo Uprising: Description

 The Takovo Uprising (Takovski ustanak) is the title given to two nearly identical oil paintings that were composed by the Serbian realist Paja Jovanović between 1894 and 1898.
 The first version, the larger of the two paintings, measures 160 by 256 cm, and is unsigned and undated.
 The second measures 125.5 by 190 cm, and the artist's signature, П. Јовановић, can be seen at the bottom right.

 The paintings show Obrenović standing before the Serb leaders and clan elders at Takovo and inciting them to revolt.
 According to legend, he appeared before the crowd and proclaimed: "Here I am, and here you are.
 War to the Turks!".
 Obrenović is depicted standing atop a large stone, wearing a turban and a red, Oriental-style costume covered in golden embroidery, surrounded by a semi-circle of followers.
 A sword hangs from his waist, and two pistols protrude from his belt.
 His right arm points up at the sky, with the thumb, middle and index finger extended.
 With his left hand outstretched, Obrenović waves a large revolutionary flag depicting a red cross centered against a white background.
 The flag is a variant of that used by the Petrović-Njegoš dynasty, which ruled Montenegro at the time of the uprising, and is reminiscent of the Christian flag flown at the Battle of Kosovo, which according to popular belief, marked the beginning of the Ottoman occupation of the Balkans.
 The flag provokes an enthusiastic response from the crowd, members of which raise their swords in salute.
 Others gesture with their muskets.
 To the far left, a woman places her child on top of a headstone, and both raise their hands in salute.
-Beside Obrenović is a priest who gives him his blessing.
+Besides Obrenović is a priest who gives him his blessing.
 The priest is bearded, and wears a typical, long black robe and Eastern Orthodox religious headdress.
 Behind the priest is a large group of Obrenović's followers, most with their swords sheathed and hands emulating Obrenović's three-fingered gesture.
 To Obrenović's right, a man wearing Turkish clothes (red fez, dolman and shalvar pants) places his hand on the flagpole the rebel leader is holding.
 It is unclear if the man wishes to take the flag away from Obrenović or help bear it.
 Behind him, a large group of mustachioed men wearing similar clothes raise their arms and salute Obrenović.

 The differences between the first and second versions of The Takovo Uprising are minimal.
 The second version has a warmer tone, includes an additional boulder at the bottom left-hand corner and boasts figures that are slightly more expressive.